 If you will be driving to the start location, there is all-day parking available at Harlow Town train station for £3.20.
 There are also several drop off car parks at Harlow Town Park.

 Can I enter as part of a group?

 You’re welcome to enter as individual or a group.
 If entering as a team you will need to appoint a team leader to coordinate the group and liaise with us throughout your planning, preparation and fundraising for the challenge.

 Children aged 12-17 may take part, providing they are accompanied by an adult.

 There are safety cut off points at designated points along the route and if you need to pick up the pace to allow you to finish the event you will be informed along the route.
 At these points, event staff will establish whether you can continue, or whether you should be shuttled to a location that will allow you to reach the finish line at a safe time.
 The safety check points will also be the locations where you can pull out if required and we can shuttle you back to the finish.

 There are public conveniences along the route and toilet facilities at both the start and finish locations.

 How fit do I have to be to participate?

-Both the full and half distances are achievable by people of all fitness levels, all you need to do is put the training in and prepare yourself.
+The 26-mile, flat route is achievable by people of all fitness levels, all you need to do is put the training in and prepare yourself.
 Our Training Guide provides a programme of exercises to follow to ensure you're fit and ready for event day.